 Automotion Components is a leading manufacturer of captive screws (also known as captive nut fasteners) and captive thumb screws.
 Also available to purchase online are threaded washers and retaining flanges for captive screw installation on thin or non-threaded panels.
-We manufacture our captive screws in many materials, including stainless steel (e.g. for medical applications), titanium (for aerospace etc.), and many others!
+We manufacture our captive screws in many materials (and finishing options) including stainless steel (e.g. for medical applications), titanium (for aerospace etc.), and many others!

 Captive screws are designed to provide “captivation” (meaning a permanent hold).
 They can be removed from their installation, but only intentionally, and are very unlikely to fall out accidentally once installed, as the smooth shoulder of the captive screw remains in the panel unless specifically unscrewed.